dmx-systems/dmx-documentation/docs/user.rst

 Creating an association
 =======================

-To create an association between two items you need to connect the dots.
-Start with grabbing the little gray (or blue) dot appearing at the border of the item you want to connect.
+To create an association between two items grab the little gray or blue dot appearing at the border of the item you want to connect.

 .. image:: _static/create-association-1.png